Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/educates/workshop/content/05-attach-cluster.md

 tanzu operations cluster attach --file cluster-attach-values.yaml --kubeconfig vcluster-kubeconfig.yaml
 ```

-To verify whether the cluster is successfully onboarded to Tanzu Platform for Kubernetes, you can run the following command (or use to Tanzu Hub GUI).
+To verify whether the cluster is successfully onboarded to Tanzu Platform for Kubernetes, you can run the following command (or use to Tanzu Platform GUI).
 ```execute
 tanzu operations cluster get {{< param  session_name >}} --cluster-type attached
 ```